 - Sisterlocks are a versatile form of dreadlocks.
 This style of loc, unlike others, is smaller.
 This makes putting them into unique styles and hairdos very easy.

 - Thrive with minimal organic products.
 Sisterlocks will thrive the most when not overly saturated in heavy moisturizers.
 You want them to keep their lightness and movability.
 Keeping your hair product light will help with that.
 This means you'll probably save more money on buying hair products than before the locs.

-- Sisterlocks will do well with more organic products, which means less unnecessary toxic ingredients.
+- Sisterlocks will do well with more organic products, which means fewer unnecessary toxic ingredients.
 A good lightweight moisturizing spray for all locs is Locsanity Rosewater & Peppermint Daily Moisturizing Spray.

 - Sisterlocks are costly.
 This style is not cheap.
 The installation can cost up to $800, and after that, the touch-ups can cost up to $100.

 - Finding a consultant can be difficult.
 Certified consultants are the only licensed people allowed to install Sisterlocks.
-Finding these consultants may be a lot more time consuming than finding someone able to do Dreadlocks.
-You can search on Ebena for sisterlocks specialist
+Finding these consultants may be a lot more time-consuming than finding someone able to do Dreadlocks.
+You can search on Ebena for sisterlocks specialists.

 - If done incorrectly, sisterlocks can cause hair breakage.
 If the consultant installing the Sisterlocks does the installation wrong, this can lead to breakage.
 Also, if you go too long between re-tightening, this can cause breakage.
 You must keep up with your retouches to keep the locs healthy.

 - They have a lengthy installation time.
 Sisterlocks can take over 24 hours to complete.
 It is not a quick style to install, but the lifelong wear you get out of them is a fair trade.